pasztorpisti/json-cfg/README.rst

 After selecting any of the wrapper object nodes from the json config hierarchy you can fetch its wrapped value by using its `__call__` magic method.
 This works on all json node types: objects, arrays and scalars.
-If you fetch a container (object or array) then it will fetch the raw unwrapped values recursively - it fetches the whole subtree whose root node is the fetched wrapper object.
+If you fetch a container (object or array) then this fetch is recursive: it fetches the whole subtree whose root node is the fetched wrapper object.
+In most cases it is a good practice to fetch only leaf nodes of the config.
+Leaving the containers (objects, arrays) in wrappers helps getting better error messages if something goes wrong while you are processing the config data.

 .. code-block:: python